EISy-as-Py/hardy/doc/project_management/use_cases_stories.md

 * __Bob (he/him)__, a Grad Student Researcher designing high-throughput experiments.
 He generates way too much data to look at each test result, much less understand it all.
 He is setting up a program to make sure the work gets done as efficiently as possible.

 * __Chalie (they/them)__, a ChemE Undergrad working in the lab three days a week.
-Pretty competent, but doesn't have a background in either programming or Electrochemistry, and has never really seen an EIS before.
+Pretty competent, but doesn't have a background in either programming or  the research done in its lab.
 They doesn't want to screw up, because he needs Grad School recs from Alice and Dave, and is afraid of Bob.

 * __Dave (Your Highness)__, a stern old Professor who's lab they all work in.
 Your Highness is not a micro-manager, but simply expects results to be delivered on time.
 Dave is skeptical of the error and quality of high-throughput data, so needs to be convinced that all the results have well defined error explainations.
 The last programming Dave did was in Visual Basic in 1998.